cazbrat/ha-desktop-monitor-api/readme.md

 It's been designed to run in a Docker Container so that you can quickly feed metrics back to Home Assistant and the primary goal of this tool is to expose a simple lightweight API that runs in a docker container exposing monitoring stats in real-time that can be fed into your other systems.

-**NOTE:** The following system architectures are currently supported: `amd64`. - If you're running on an architecture other than these the process will not start / you will need to build the docker image yourself.
+**NOTE:** The following system architectures are currently supported: `x86_64`. - If you're running on an architecture other than these the process will not start / you will need to build the docker image yourself.

 ## Prerequisites

 - Docker
 - Linux OS (amd64) that you wish to monitor
+- lm-sensors

 ## Standing up